manyan-chan/COMP2113_TextGame/readme.md

 </pre>
 Game Desciption
 ------
 This is an epidemic survival game.
-At the beginning, user is given with 10 points.
+At the beginning, player is given with 10 points.
 He has to distribute the points among three main categories.

 1. Food
 2. Water